thamar-solorio/acl-pub/full-aclweb-proceedings-howto.md

 ---
 layout: default
 title: ACL 2018 aclweb anthology generation for publication chairs
-updated: 15 may 2018 by slukin
+updated: 06 june 2018 by slukin
 ---

 # Building for ACL Web Anthology

-This document describes how to build the proceedings for the [ACL Web Anthology](http://aclweb.org/anthology/).
+This document describes how to build the proceedings for the [ACL Web Anthology](https://aclanthology.coli.uni-saarland.de/).

 This guide starts after you, as publication chair, have generated the main paper proceedings tarball in START, and verified that all the workshops, tutorials, demos, etc., generated their tarballs, following the instructions from [002.book.md](002.book.md).